tboquet/python-alp/docs/tutorial.rst

 Then, you have access to two methods to fit the model.
-The :class:`alp.appcom.core.fit` method allows you to fit the model in the same process.
+The :meth:`alp.appccom.core.Experiment.fit` method allows you to fit the model in the same process.

 .. code-block:: python